 User guide#

-You use the connect_to_or_start_server() function to start either a remote or local DPF server, which is required to run PyAnsys Sound.
+Use the connect_to_or_start_server() function to either connect to a remote DPF Server or start a local DPF Server, which is required to run PyAnsys Sound.

 from ansys.sound.core.server_helpers import connect_to_or_start_server